azankl/GrowthShare_Mockups_and_Data/README.md

 ![](Mockups/Chart%20View%20First%20Launch.png)|![](Mockups/Chart%20View.png)

-For the diagnosis of Diastrophic Dysplasia, Spondyloepiphyseal Dysplasia Congenita and Pseudoachondroplasia, growth curves can be plotted using the mean and SD provided by [Horton 1982]() and applying some smoothing algorithm.
+For some disorders, growth charts are available.
+These can be found [here](PublishedGrowthCharts/).
+If published data includes mean and SD, these can be used to create the growth charts.
+If only the chart is published, mean and SD can be read off the charts.
+Curves can be smoothed with some smoothing algorithm.
 Plot Mean, +1 SD, +2 SD, -1SD, -2 SD.

-For Achondroplasia, mean and SD can be read off the charts in [Horton 1978]().
-I will provide you with a table.

 For other diagnoses, no growth charts are available.
 In this case, individual measurements collected from other users will be plotted as dots on a scatter plot.
 Once we have collected sufficient measurements to create a proper growth chart, we can replace the scatterplot with a proper growth chart.
 User is shown an alert explaining this.